ComposableFi/composable/frame/crowdloan-rewards/README.md

   vector of (PublicKey, Amount, VestingPeriod).
 The PublicKey is either coming from the relay chain (Kusama in this case) or from ETH.

-2. An `AdminOrigin` initailizes the pallet with the `initialize` or `initialize_at` extrinsics
+2. An `AdminOrigin` initializes the pallet with the `initialize` or `initialize_at` extrinsics

 3. Since the users don't own any funds, the first claim has to be made using our